 Genome Mate Pro

-Tech-savvy genetic genealogists may enjoy playing with Genome Mate Pro, an app to help manage autosomal DNA data.
+Tech-savvy genetic genealogists may enjoy playing with the Genealogical DNA Analysis Tool (GDAT) (formerly known as Genome Mate Pro), an app to help manage autosomal DNA data.
 You can gather data from multiple testing kits from 23andMe, AncestryDNA, GEDmatch and Family Tree DNA.
 The app does chromosome mapping, triangulation and “in common with” grouping, and shows ancestors on your X-inheritance path.
 You can even import genealogical data!
 This app is available for the Windows, Mac and Linux desktop platforms.

 On using chromosome mapping for genealogy